Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2023/cs422/index.md

   - [K Overview]({{site.baseurl}}/assets/CS422-K-Overview.pdf) paper to learn more about K. Sections 1 and 2 (the other sections are optional now; they are covered below)

 ---
+<b><em><span style="color:red">HW2 (due date: Tuesday September 26, AoE)</span></em></b>

+***Exercise 1 (10 points):*** The current K LAMBDA semantics of mu (in Lesson 8) is based on substitution, and then letrec is defined as a derived operation using mu.
+Give mu a different semantics, as a derived construct by translation into other LAMBDA constructs, like we defined letrec in Lesson 7.
+To test it, use the same definition of letrec in terms of mu (from Lesson 8) and write 3 recursive programs, like the provided factorial-letrec.lambda.

+Note: See the [mu-derived](https://github.com/kframework/k/tree/master/k-distribution/pl-tutorial/1_k/1_lambda/lesson_8/exercises/mu-derived) exercise in the nightly built for details and test programs.

+***Exercise 2 (10 points):*** Modify the K definition of IMP to not automatically initialize variables to 0.
+Instead, declared variables should stay uninitialized until assigned a value, and the execution should get stuck when an uninitialized variable is looked up.

+Note: See the [uninitialized-variables](https://github.com/kframework/k/tree/master/k-distribution/pl-tutorial/1_k/2_imp/lesson_4/exercises/uninitialized-variables) exercise in the nightly built for details and test programs.

+***Exercise 3 (10 points):*** Mofify IMP so that the K "followed by" arrow, `~>`, does not explicitly occur in the definition (it currently occurs in the semantics of sequential composition).
+Hint: make sequential composition `strict(1)` or `seqstrict`, and have statements reduce to "{}" instead of ".", ... and don't forget to make "{}" a KResult (you may need a new syntactic category for that, which only includes "{}" and is included in KResult).

+Note: See the [purely-syntactic](https://github.com/kframework/k/tree/master/k-distribution/pl-tutorial/1_k/2_imp/lesson_4/exercises/purely-syntactic) exercise in the nightly built for details and test programs.

+---
 ... more to come ...
 ---